Optimisation-based representations for branching processes: Abstract

 \section{Abstract}

-This note is concerned with reaction-diffusion equations with a convex non-linearity.
-It is shown that a solution to such an equation can be represented as the value function of a particular stochastic optimal control problem.
-A consequence of this representation is that upper and lower bounds on the solution can be easily found.
+It is shown that a certain functional of a branching process has representations in terms of both a maximisation problem and a minimisation problem.
+A consequence of these representation is that upper and lower bounds on the functional can be found easily, yielding a non-asymptotic Trotter product formula.
 As an application, the speed of the right-most particle of a branching L\'evy process is calculated.